Miya-Liu/equitable-ridesharing/README.md

 # Equitable Ridesharing Project

-This project shows how we design a ridesharing system which is Efficient (optimality-aware), Sustainable (environment-aware) and Equitable (preference-aware).
+This project shows our design of a ridesharing system which is Efficient (optimality-aware), Sustainable (environment-aware) and Equitable (preference-aware).

 ### Benchmark Instance